-The Provincial government announced a multi-million-dollar investment to upgrade the bridges on Highway 9, including the Popkum Train Overpass Bridge.
-The goal of the project is to bring the bridge, built in the 1950s, up to modern seismic and safety standards.
-To ensure the upgrades are long lasting engineers decided they needed a concrete waterproofing solution for the bridge deck concrete, because of the numerous freeze thaw cycles and the de-icing salts the roadway is exposed to.
-The salt and freeze thaw action can significantly reduce the life expectancy of concrete, something the team wanted to avoid.
+To upgrade the bridges on Highway 9 in British Columbia, Canada, the provincial government made a multimillion dollar investment.
+For the Popkum Train Overpass Bridge in particular, which was built in the 1950s, this investment would bring it up to modern seismic and safety standards.
+To ensure this upgrade was a long-lasting one, the engineers of this project decided that they needed a waterproofing solution for the bridge deck concrete.
+Without it, the bridge would be vulnerable to numerous freeze-thaw cycles and the de-icing salts that the roadway is exposed to.
+Moreover, such salt and freeze-thaw action could significantly reduce the life expectancy of the bridge’s concrete, which is something the project team wanted to avoid.